kerimoyle/libcellml-tutorials/tutorials/tutorial6/tutorial6_cpp.rst

 .. container:: dothis

-    **3.b** From the parsed model, retrieve the component named "controller" and add it to your model (that is, at the top level of the encapuslation hierarchy).
+    **3.b** From the parsed model, retrieve the component named "controller" and add it to your model (that is, at the top level of the encapsulation hierarchy).
     Remember that you will need to use the :code:`removeParent()` function to detach it from the parsed model before adding.

 .. container:: dothis

-    **3.c** Repeat the process to retieve the component named "parameters" and add this at the top level of the model.
+    **3.c** Repeat the process to retrieve the component named "parameters" and add this at the top level of the model.

 At this stage, you should have an arrangement like that shown below.